-Indigenous Peoples live in some of the most remote areas in the US and around the world: the deserts, mountains, forests and Arctic tundra.
+Indigenous Peoples live in some of the most remote areas in the world: the deserts, mountains, forests and Arctic tundra.
 Indigenous families subsist off the land and waters through farming, herding, hunting, fishing and gathering for their main food supplies.
+Many of these regions are heavily exposed to toxic contaminants as a result of mining and extractive industries as well as industrial agriculture and "green revolution" programs which rely heavily on the use of toxic pesticides.
+Many chemicals are also transported atmospherically and through ocean currents, and heavily contaminate Indigenous lands and foods far from the points of production and use.

+Indigenous women play a key role in farming, food gathering and preparation.
+They are also cultural practitioners, healers, teachers and knowledge holders who have a central role in the transmission of language and culture to younger generations.
 Indigenous women have a central role in food gathering and preparation and in a range of traditional cultural practices inextricably linked to the natural environment.
-These everyday practices increase their exposure, making them particularly vulnerable to absorbing environmental contaminants.
-This increasingly affects their health, livelihoods and reproductive capacities as well as their right and responsibility to pass on traditional cultural knowledge and practices to future generations.
+These everyday practices increase their exposure and makes them particularly vulnerable to absorbing environmental contaminants, which are increasingly affecting their health, livelihoods and reproductive capacities.

-The particular health effects of toxic contaminants on Indigenous women are well documented, and are further affirmed through a range of testimonies from the communities most affected, some of which have been included in this submission.
+The particular health effects of toxic contaminants on Indigenous women are well documented, and are further affirmed through a range of testimonies from the communities most affected, some of which have been included in this paper.
 Multiple studies confirm that alarmingly high levels of toxics are found in Indigenous women's breast milk, placental cord blood, blood serum and body fat.
 Devastating impacts on maternal health include sterility, reproductive system cancers, decreased lactation and the inability to produce healthy children.
 Research also demonstrates the link between chemical exposures and intellectual and neurological development of children, impacting their ability to retain and pass on culture, ceremonies, stories, language, songs -- a primary concern of Indigenous women.